allthingsclowd/web_page_counter/ReadMe.md

 * add UDP encryption to Consul (never bothered up until now, should be trivial)
 * Add TLS to Nomad
 * Verify Vagrant file deployment
+* migrate from internal consul connect proxy to envoy (did this ages ago)
+* Moved from using local Terrafrom statefile to Terraform Cloud Account with a remote backend and VCS integration.